aannieliu/princess_kappa/README.md

 ##1  Overview and Motivation

 ###1.1 Motivation
-#Provide an overview of the project goals and the motivation for it.
-Consider that this will be read by people who did not see your project proposal.

 The Academy Awards, more commonly knows as the Oscars, is one of the most anticipated and oldest entertainment annual awards ceremonies in the world.
 Ever since 1929, the Oscars has honored cinematic achievements (usually) every February for 87 years.
 Each year, the media and cinema lovers try to predict the winners before the grand ceremony.
 This year, with two months to go until another exciting Oscars (the 88th), we wish to join the crowd of spectators and make our own predictions on which movie and which actors and actresses will most probably take the golden statue home.